macloo/flask-exercise/README.md

 **ACTION 10:** INSERT that new route and function in *presidents.py*, BELOW the first route and function.

-The function `detail()` will take the number from the server request (sent when the user clicks a link on our directory page) as an *argument,* which we can use *in the function* to find the entire dictionary for that president:
+The function `detail()` will take the number from the server request (sent when the user clicks a link on our directory page) as an *argument,* `num`, which we can use *in the function* to find the entire dictionary for that president:

 ```python
 for president in presidents_list: